rust-lang/cargo/src/doc/build-script.md

 }
 ```

-This build script starts out by compiling out C file into an object file (by
+This build script starts out by compiling our C file into an object file (by
 invoking `gcc`) and then converting this object file into a static library (by
 invoking `ar`).
 The final step is feedback to Cargo itself to say that our
 output was in `out_dir` and the compiler should link the crate to `libhello.a`